opibarua1111/Medical-Appointment-System-Api/README.md

-# Medical Appointment System App
+# Medical Appointment System Api

 This project is a Medical Appointment Management System built with a frontend (Angular), backend (ASP.NET Core Web API), and a SQL Server database.
 It allows patients to book appointments, doctors to manage schedules, and admins to oversee the system.